 Yesterday was a beautiful autumn day.
 With the weather getting cooler everyday, I wanted to make sure that we enjoyed every second of the outdoors as we could before the cold weather hits.
 We went for a walk to look at the foliage, we flew a kite & cleaned up our yard.
 The leaves have begun to fall & so have the acorns.
 Our yard is covered in acorns.
-Mai helped me gather up the acorns.
+My daughter helped me gather up the acorns.
 We filled up her Hello Kitty bag with them.
 Now what we were going to do with them all?

 I have seen a few wonderful ideas for nature art activities lately & was feeling inspired.